Numb-0/nix-0/README.md

 sudo nixos-rebuild switch --flake .#nixos
 ```
 # Ags
-The ags application is quite bounded with Hyprland so if you are using another WM most of the features won't work.
+The ags application is quite bounded with Hyprland so if you are using another WM most of the features won't work.\
 For example i'm using the Hyprland keybinds to hide/show different windows of the ags application.

-# variables.nix
+# Personalization
+Some of the configuarion options are in the [variables.nix](hosts/nixos/variables.nix) file.
 The file contains variables that are used to set options in different part of the configuration like hyprland, git and others.

 > [!WARNING]